SpellholdStudios/1pp/README.md

     - blunt weapons specific fixes (400_update_bgii_blunt.tpa):
       - blun16.itm (The Sleeper +2): new 1pp_sleeper setting gives the choice to turn it into a flail.
 If turned into a flail, modifies minimum strength value and uses a new icon (IBLUN16B) to avoid overwriting the vanilla one (let's keep it for modders!).
     - new staves specific fixes (400_update_bgii_staves2.tpa):
-      - Avoids copying and overwriting the same files again and again...
+      - Avoided copying and overwriting the same files again and again...
       - Rewrote tooltip.2da appending to make sure it contains at least four columns, so we can add all Narbucchad's Demise staves abilities.
 Macro `GW_ADJUST_TOOLTIP` adds new columns in tooltip.2da.
 Function `GW_ADD_ITEM_TOOLTIPS`  adds new entries in tooltip.2da.
     - armors specific fixes (400_update_bgii_armors.tpa):
       - chan03b.itm (Werebane Mail +2): added missing identified name.